Create your first JavaScript-based simulation

 A Gatling simulation consists of the following:

-- importing Gatling functions,
+- Importing Gatling functions.

-- configuring the protocol (commonly HTTP),
+- Configuring the protocol (commonly HTTP).

-- describing a scenario,
+- Describing a scenario.

-- setting up the injection profile (virtual users profile).
+- Setting up the injection profile (virtual users profile).

 The following procedure teaches you to develop the simulation from each constituent component.
 If you want to skip ahead and copy the final simulation, jump to Test execution.
 Learn more about simulations in the Documentation.

-Setup the file
+Set up the file

 To set up the test file use the following procedure: